 You’ll Avoid Bidding Wars In Hot Markets

 Homes that attract several buyers sometimes result in bidding wars, as buyers constantly raise their offers to win the home.
 These bidding wars can cause the final sales prices of these homes to soar, often above their original listing prices.
-With an off-market listing, though, the chances of a bidding war erupting are far lower.
-Buyers, then, might be able to purchase the home for a lower price.
+This was notable during the COVID-19 pandemic when inventory was scarce; most properties generated multiple offers.
+However, the tide has since turned, with inventory levels normalizing in most parts of the country.

 The Bottom Line: Off-Market Properties Can Provide New Opportunities

 Whether you’re a seller hoping to maintain privacy or a buyer looking to buy a home without competing with dozens of other house hunters, the off-market option can help you meet your goals.
 If you’re selling, the key is to work with an agent who has enough connections to get your home in front of the right buyers.
 And if you’re buying, you need to work with a buyer’s agent who also has the right connections to find off-market properties in your targeted neighborhoods.
-And it always helps to get preapproved for a mortgage loan before you start shopping for any home – whether an off-market property or one listed on your local MLS.
+And it always helps to get preapproved for a mortgage before you start shopping for any home – whether an off-market property or one listed on your local MLS.